nils865/ConsoleRenderer/README.md

 ---

-- `loadAsset(filename)` loads an image and returns it as a 2D Array with the color value of every pixel.
+- `loadAsset(filename)` loads an image and returns it as a multi dimensional Array with the color value of every pixel.